 It has the following markings

-Underside: [1] crossed swords with horizontal line and dot between handles, painted in underglaze blue (imitation Meissen Porcelain Manufactory mark?)
-[2] "6", "1", and "7", impressed [3] "S", impressed [4] two lines, incised
+Underside: [1] crossed swords with dot between handles, painted in underglaze blue (manufactory mark) [2] "6", "1", and "7", impressed [3] "S", impressed [4] two lines, incised

 It is signed